Structuralism: In economics

+New Structural Economics (NSE)

+New structural economics is an economic development strategy developed by World Bank Chief Economist Justin Yifu Lin.
+The strategy combines ideas from both neoclassical economics and structural economics.

+NSE studies two parts: the base and the superstructure.
+A base is a combination of forces and relations of production, consisting of, but not limited to, industry and technology, while the superstructure consists of hard infrastructure and institutions.
+This results in an explanation of how the base impacts the superstructure which then determines transaction costs.

 Interpretations and general criticisms

 Structuralism is less popular today than other approaches, such as post-structuralism and deconstruction.
 Structuralism has often been criticized for being ahistorical and for favouring deterministic structural forces over the ability of people to act.
 As the political turbulence of the 1960s and 1970s (particularly the student uprisings of May 1968) began affecting academia, issues of power and political struggle moved to the center of public attention.

 In the 1980s, deconstruction—and its emphasis on the fundamental ambiguity of language rather than its logical structure—became popular.
 By the end of the century, structuralism was seen as a historically important school of thought, but the movements that it spawned, rather than structuralism itself, commanded attention.

 Several social theorists and academics have strongly criticized structuralism or even dismissed it.
 French hermeneutic philosopher Paul Ricœur (1969) criticized Lévi-Strauss for overstepping the limits of validity of the structuralist approach, ending up in what Ricœur described as "a Kantianism without a transcendental subject."

 Anthropologist Adam Kuper (1973) argued that:'Structuralism' came to have something of the momentum of a millennial movement and some of its adherents felt that they formed a secret society of the seeing in a world of the blind.
 Conversion was not just a matter of accepting a new paradigm.
 It was, almost, a question of salvation.
 Philip Noel Pettit (1975) called for an abandoning of "the positivist dream which Lévi-Strauss dreamed for semiology," arguing that semiology is not to be placed among the natural sciences.
 Cornelius Castoriadis (1975) criticized structuralism as failing to explain symbolic mediation in the social world; he viewed structuralism as a variation on the "logicist" theme, arguing that, contrary to what structuralists advocate, language—and symbolic systems in general—cannot be reduced to logical organizations on the basis of the binary logic of oppositions.

-Critical theorist Jürgen Habermas (1985) accused structuralists like Foucault of being positivists; Foucault, while not an ordinary positivist per se, paradoxically uses the tools of science to criticize science, according to Habermas.
-(See Performative contradiction and Foucault–Habermas debate.)
+Critical theorist Jürgen Habermas (1985) accused structuralists like Foucault of being positivists; Foucault, while not an ordinary positivist per se, paradoxically uses the tools of science to criticize science, according to Habermas (see Performative contradiction and Foucault–Habermas debate).
 Sociologist Anthony Giddens (1993) is another notable critic; while Giddens draws on a range of structuralist themes in his theorizing, he dismisses the structuralist view that the reproduction of social systems is merely "a mechanical outcome."